rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/V3/testconsole/readme.md

 # Local Test Harness
 The testing cycle for Release Notes Templates can be slow, requiring a build and/or release cycle.
 To try to speed this process for users I have created a local test harness that allows the same calls to be made from a development machine as would be made within a build or release.
 To in effect re-run the release notes generation for a previous build or release from the command line as many times as you wish.

-However, running this tool is not as simple was you might expect so please read the instruction before proceeding
+However, running this tool is not as simple was you might expect so **please read the instructions** before proceeding.

 ## Setup and Build
 1. Clone the repo contain this code.